Australia Zoo: The Crocoseum

-The 'Mount Franklin Crocoseum' stadium at the zoo has a seating capacity of 5,000.
+The 'Containers For Change Crocoseum' stadium at the zoo has a seating capacity of 5,000.
 It is used mostly for animal shows.
 At the time of its construction, it was the first in the world where snake, bird and crocodile shows were conducted.
 Australia Zoo calls this the 'Australia Zoo Wildlife Warriors Show'.
 This is also where the zoo presents concerts, such as the Summer Down Under series.

 Africa

 On 17 September 2011, the zoo opened its African Safari exhibit, a multi-species replica of the Serengeti ecosystem, showcasing giraffes, plains zebra and southern white rhinos' interacting as they would in the wild.
 Also on display are cheetahs, but not in the area where the other animals are.
 There is also an exhibit for meerkats next to the big savanna who share their exhibit with wandering helmeted guineafowls.
 This area of the zoo includes Queensland bottle trees reflecting the native African baobab tree and mock kopjes as seen in southern Africa.